karlp/l2-st-ble/README.md

 * CMSIS-DSP.
   Again, the utility here is largely showing how to build it in SCons.

+## What do you mean, "nothing"
-It is/was largely an exercise in how setup new peripherals in laks, and use them in a from scratch project.
-It does timer triggered multi channel ADC sampling, DMA transferred to a buffer, with a FreeRTOS task using CMSIS-DSP to "filter" the data.
+It is/was largely an exercise in how to setup new peripherals in laks, and use them in a "from scratch" project.
+It does timer triggered multi channel ADC sampling, with software injected adc channels, DMA transferred to a buffer, with a FreeRTOS task using CMSIS-DSP to "filter" the data.